makapuf/bitbox-0xFF/REFERENCE.md

 --------- | --------- | -------
- color |0| id of the 4 frame-8x8 mini sprites tile movement |1| type of movement (see object movements) collision |2| type of collision - sprite_collide (see object collisions table) - projectiles collide only with objects spawn | 3 | type of sprite spawned when this object dies - or TRANSPARENT
+ color |0| id of the 4 frame-8x8 mini sprites tile movement |1| type of movement (see object movements) collision | | type of collision : projectiles collide only with objects. take object value spawn | 3 | type of sprite spawned when this object dies - or TRANSPARENT

 ### SFX definitions